gdavis/GDIIndexBar/README.md

 `GDIIndexBar` is a component for navigating sections of a `UITableView`.
 It reproduces the index bar seen in the Contacts app on iOS and styled to match both iOS6 and iOS7 by default. `GDIIndexBar` can also be customized through the appearance protocol or by subclassing.

+`GDIIndexBar` behaves by automatically sizing and positioning itself on the right side of the provided `UITableView`.
+Subclasses can alter this by overriding the `layoutSubviews` method of the `GDIIndexBar`. `GDIIndexBar` provides automatic vertical adjustments for the index bar by setting a `GDIIndexBarAlignment` value.

+`GDIIndexBar` is supports being added directly to a `UITableView` as a child subview, or can exist in a different view than the table while still positioning automatically.

 ## Usage

 To run the example project; clone the repo, and run `pod install` from the Project directory first.